End-to-End Autoregressive Image Generation with 1D Semantic Tokenizer¶

 Loss & Training¶

-The overall objective is \(\mathcal{L}_\text{E2E} = \mathcal{L}_\text{VQVAE} + \lambda_\text{NTP}\mathcal{L}_\text{NTP} + \lambda_\text{APR}\mathcal{L}_\text{APR} + \lambda_\text{align}\mathcal{L}_\text{align}\); \(\mathcal{L}_\text{recon}\) includes L1/L2 + LPIPS + GAN, and \(\mathcal{L}_\text{reg}\) includes commitment + entropy.
-The decoder also performs REPA-style alignment—aligning the hidden features of the \(k\)-th layer mask token to VFM, accelerating 1D decoder convergence (the paper likens the 1D decoder to "conditional generation" rather than "reconstruction").
+The total objective is \(\mathcal{L}_\text{E2E} = \mathcal{L}_\text{VQVAE} + \lambda_\text{NTP}\mathcal{L}_\text{NTP} + \lambda_\text{APR}\mathcal{L}_\text{APR} + \lambda_\text{align}\mathcal{L}_\text{align}\).
+Here, \(\mathcal{L}_\text{recon}\) includes L1/L2 + LPIPS + GAN, and \(\mathcal{L}_\text{reg}\) includes commitment and entropy losses.
+An additional REPA-style alignment is applied at the decoder—aligning the hidden features of the \(k\)-th layer of mask tokens to the VFM—to accelerate 1D decoder convergence by treating it as conditional generation.

 Key Experimental Results¶